MauScheff/fresh/docs/latest/examples/migration-guide.md

 ### `ctx.render()`

-The meaning of `ctx.render()` has changed.
+The *meaning* of `ctx.render()` has changed.
 In Fresh 1.x this was used to pass data from a handler to a component.
-In Fresh 2.x this function has been generalized to render JSX.
+In Fresh 2.x this function has been generalized to render JSX, so it's no longer needed to pass data from a handler to a component.

 Fresh 1.x: